zumasys/docs/site/smartsuite/release-notes/2021-may/README.md

-# Smart Suite Release April 2021
+# Smart Suite Release May 2021

 <PageHeader />

 ## Holiday Hours
-Our offices will be closed Friday 4:30 CST, reopening Tuesday 7:00 CST
+Our offices will be closed Friday 4:30 CST, reopening Tuesday 7:00 CST in observation of Memorial Day
 After hours support will be limited to emergencies only.
 ## Product Updates